unk1ndled/nxc-Exa-AtoW/docs/Usage.md

 # Plugging Scientific Software into the HPC-as-a-Service Stack

-This guide explains how to replace the tiny `mpi-hello` workload with your own scientific application.
+This guide uses the repository's OpenQCD 2.0 `ym1` workload as a concrete example for integrating your own scientific application.
 The goal is to make the application available on the compute nodes, describe it to ebservice, run it through SLURM, and move its input and output files through ebuffer.

-The integration has two distinct parts:
+The repository separates integration into three layers:

-1. **Cluster installation:** package the executable with Nix and install it on the frontend and compute nodes.
-2. **Service integration:** describe the application inputs and outputs, then implement the small scheduler adapter that builds its SLURM command.

-Keep those parts separate.
-Application packages belong in `software/`; API and workflow code belongs in your own client/runtime project or, for a local proof of concept, under `e2e/`.
+1. **Shared infrastructure:** `composition.nix` builds the ebuffer, ebservice, shared-storage, and SLURM roles from injected workload and test modules.
+It contains no application policy.
+2. **Workload software:** `software/default.nix` catalogs the NixOS module to install for each composition name.
+3. **Validation:** `e2e/nxc/` supplies common readiness plus app-specific NXC tests, while `e2e/common.py` runs app contracts through the shared host-side API, SSH, scheduler, transfer, and cleanup lifecycle.

+`compositions.nix` joins the software and NXC-test catalogs and requires their keys to match.
+The maintained keys are `openqcd` and `mpi-hello`; `openqcd` is the command-line and flake default.
+Keep application packages in `software/` and application contracts in app-specific E2E modules rather than adding them to the shared infrastructure or lifecycle code.

 ## 1. Decide the application contract